viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ---
-title: "Nerf Gun Robot Tutorial"
+title: "Foam Dart Launcher Robot Tutorial"
-linkTitle: "Nerf Gun Robot"
+linkTitle: "Dart Launcher Robot"
 weight: 160
 type: "docs"
-description: "Use Viam to configure a rover and to shoot a nerf gun activated by GPIO pins on a Raspberry Pi."
+description: "Use Viam to configure a rover and to launch a foam dart launcher activated by GPIO pins on a Raspberry Pi."
 # SME: Kurt S. and Hazal M.
 ---

 **Introduction**

-This tutorial will show you how to build your very own Nerf gun robot using Viam, a Raspberry Pi, a generic Nerf gun with foam darts, a USB camera, a solenoid, a relay, and a motor controller.
+This tutorial will show you how to build your very own foam dart launcher robot using Viam, a Raspberry Pi, a generic foam dart launcher with foam darts, a USB camera, a solenoid, a relay, and a motor controller.
-This robot will be able to move around, and shoot a Nerf dart at people and objects.
+This robot will be able to move around, and launch a foam dart at people and objects.

-This project is a great place to start if you are new to building robots, have a love for Nerf guns, and an occasion to target something and shoot it while you troll your friends.
+This project is a great place to start if you are new to building robots, have a love for Nerf toys, and an occasion to target something and launch at it while you troll your friends.
 Don’t forget to be careful and have fun!

-{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Firing a Nerf gun taped to a rover having batteries and cables exposed." title="Nerf robot firing a dart from a Nerf gun taped to a robot." >}}
+{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Activating a foam dart launcher taped to a rover having batteries and cables exposed." title="Robot launching a dart from a foam dart launcher taped to the robot." >}}

 ## What you’ll need for this tutorial: